ome/omero_search_engine/README.rst

 Copyright
 ---------

-2022-2026, The Open Microscopy Environment, Glencoe Software, Inc.
+2022-2026, The Open Microscopy Environment.